 Chateauneuf du Pape is a wine that has a place in every oenophile’s affections.
-History and natural history combine to make it one of France’s most fascinating and beautiful wine villages, indeed Chateauneuf du Pape is the renowned centerpiece of the southern Rhone wine region.
+History and natural history combine to make it one of France’s most fascinating and beautiful wine villages.
+Indeed Chateauneuf du Pape is the renowned centerpiece of the southern Rhone wine region.
 Situated just north of Avignon, the village is instantly recognizable for its ruined papal summer palace, which dominates the landscape for miles around.

 After the Popes

 Following the departure of the Popes, Chateauneuf du Pape’s castle came under the control of the bishops, during which time many of the buildings were sadly allowed to deteriorate.
 Then, in the 16th century, the Wars of Religion erupted between French Protestants, known as Huguenots, and Roman Catholics.
-During the conflict, Chateauneuf du Pape was occupied for several months and in 1563, the protestant forces pillaged the castle and damaged many of its important artifacts.
+During the conflict, Chateauneuf du Pape was occupied for several months, and in 1563, the protestant forces pillaged the castle and damaged many of its important artifacts.

-The 20th century saw many important landmark events take place in Chateauneuf du Pape, not least the birth of the official Chateauneuf du Pape appellation in 1936.
+The 20th century saw many important landmark events in Chateauneuf du Pape, not least the birth of the official Chateauneuf du Pape appellation in 1936.
 Created by the INAO, or Institut National des Appellations d’Origine, the appellation was the first legal recognition given to the wines of Chateauneuf, creating laws and regulating winemaking practices that ensured the production of high-quality wines across the region.

-Over the past few decades, Chateauneuf du Pape has cemented its position as both one of the Rhone’s most exciting wine regions and must-visit destination in its own right.
-It is simply everything you would want from a Provencal wine village: cobbled stone streets, charming outdoor cafes, restaurants, bakeries and ancient ruins of the Pope’s summer home all combine to make Chateauneuf du Pape a veritable wine tourist paradise!
+Over the past few decades, Chateauneuf du Pape has cemented its position as both one of the Rhone’s most exciting wine regions and a must-visit destination in its own right.
+It is simply everything you would want from a Provencal wine village: cobbled stone streets, charming outdoor cafes, restaurants, bakeries, and ancient ruins of the Pope’s summer home all combine to make Chateauneuf du Pape a veritable wine tourist paradise!

 Gastronomy & Wine